ddttom/timeline/README.md

 The application will:

-1. Prompt you for a target directory path
+1. Prompt you for a target directory path (defaults to `~/pics` if you press Enter)
 2. Validate the directory exists and is accessible
 3. Discover and index all images in the directory (recursively)
+4. Extract GPS coordinates from images and augment timeline data (if enabled)
-4. Process images that lack GPS coordinates but have valid timestamps
+5. Process images that lack GPS coordinates but have valid timestamps
-5. Generate a comprehensive statistics report
+6. Generate a comprehensive statistics report

 ### Development Mode